 Blank and Smooth brake rotor

 This is the most common type of brake rotor for passenger cars.
 The rotors come in two types – the basic and premium oe-specific rotors.
+These are a smooth outer braking surface with no drilled slots inside the system.

 The basic oe-specific rotors have thicker internal fins and are made from recycled steel.
 They are great if you do not drive fast and are hard on the brakes.